This is a story of transition. Transition across four timezones, from website maintenance to brand activation and social.

 Within weeks of coming on board, we were pitching for a new global brand campaign to celebrate their exploration to the Gobi in the footsteps of Roy Chapman Andrews.
-By the time I left the account we had not only become part of the global advertising agency mix, but launched a whole new business unit devoted to crafting broadcast-quality social content.
+Within one year on the account we had not only become part of the global advertising agency mix, but launched a whole new business unit devoted to crafting broadcast-quality social content.

 Our team tended to fluctuate based on workload, and I oversaw the multi-disciplinary design and creative teams responsible for the updates of the brand website, digital campaigns and social.
 I sat on the account leadership board and was fortunate to attend NAIAS to oversee brand content production.